nrw-digital/week-notes/en/updates/_posts/2023-03-24-week-notes.md

 Here’s what they had to say:

 + The highlight of Sophie’s week, as someone with dyscalculia, was learning more about designing content to support others like her.
 Using the latest research from the [Plain Numbers Report](https://static1.squarespace.com/static/5f7f7734f7e47f08bc961018/t/60dcd93f4e4c433c2bb05da5/1625086280079/Plain_Numbers_Research_Report.pdf) to inform our design process could help thousands of users accessing our services around charges.
 + Heledd enjoyed hearing about the latest with the Gov.uk roadmap, their goals to make the top 75 services ‘great’ by 2025.
+It was also interesting to hear about the goal to bring 90% of civil service leaders to understand what’s needed for digital leadership.
-+ Both Sam and Heledd were excited about the work that the Department of Education shared, in terms of their approach to [design histories](https://dfedigital.blog.gov.uk/2020/09/01/design-history/) (something Sam’s also started doing), and their approach to assuring design standards.
++ Both Sam and Heledd were excited about the work that the Department of Education shared, in terms of documenting their [design histories](https://dfedigital.blog.gov.uk/2020/09/01/design-history/) (something Sam’s also started doing), and their approach to assuring design standards.

 ![alt text](https://github.com/nrw-digital/week-notes/blob/2a042ce27586818f97a3932435512068eb2cb183/images/Dyscalculia%20research%20poster.png?raw=true)